networkteam/nwt-frontend-scripts/README.md

 ## Icon Sprite

 Every SVG-File located in `%BASEROOT%/Resources/Private/Icons` will be included in an automatically generated Svgsprite.
-The Font-Files will be stored in `%BASEROOT%/Resources/Public/Dist` and a SCSS-File can be found in `%BASEROOT%/Resources/Private/Scss/_sprite.scss`.
-This SCSS-File includes the mixins to use the icon on every element (`@include sprite(%FILENAME%)`) although this is way is not encouraged due to repeated server requests.
+The sprite itself will be stored in `%BASEROOT%/Resources/Public/Dist` and a SCSS-File can be found in `%BASEROOT%/Resources/Private/Scss/_sprite.scss`.
+This SCSS-File includes the mixins to use the icon on every element (`@include sprite(%FILENAME%)`) although this way is not encouraged due to repeated server requests.

 To prevent Iconsprite from being built, use the `--noIconSprite` Flag in your npm tasks